cglouch/snakefish/README.md

 1 . . . . . . .
 ```

-We now use Kindergarten multiplication (in this case, multiplication by the main diagonal followed by a right shift of 56) to map this occupancy pattern to the first rank:
+We use Kindergarten multiplication (in this case, multiplication by the main diagonal followed by a right shift of 56) to map this occupancy pattern to the first rank:

 ```
 . . . . . . . .      . . . . . . . .